act-now-coalition/covid-data-model/api/docs/docs/updates.md

 Unlike the other data in our API, county-level demographic vaccine data is not actively quality assured, and as such, we cannot guarantee that it is of high quality.

-We will continue to provide this data until 04/01/2023 at the earliest, at which point we may consider archiving or removing this data from the API.
+We will continue to provide this data until 02/15/2023, at which point we will remove this data from the API.
 Please reach out to [data@covidactnow.org](mailto:data@covidactnow.org) with any concerns or questions.

 ### CDC Community Level data now available